MatureMasculine/guide/Structure/governance.md

 # Governance

-- No central authority.
+- King is in Charge.
-- Each circle is its own sovereign unit.
+- Each group is its own sovereign unit.
-- King makes decision for the unit.
+- King leads two or three groups, and then decides who to hand off the lead to at the end of the second or third group.